Intertwined (TV series): Reception

+Critical response

-Joel Keller of Decider found Intertwined to be an entertaining drama comedy through its plot, found agreeable that the series focuses more on Carolina Domenech's character and the challenges she faces than the nostalgic atmosphere provided by the 90's, and stated that the characters manage to keep interest in the story of the series.
+Joel Keller of Decider found Intertwined to be an entertaining drama comedy through its plot, found agreeable that the series focuses more on Carolina Domenech's character and the challenges she faces than the nostalgic atmosphere provided by the 90s, and stated that the characters manage to keep interest in the story of the series.
 Ashley Moulton of Common Sense Media rated the series 4 out of 5 stars, praised the depiction of positive messages, such as gratitude, and complimented the presence of role models, stating Domenech's character demonstrates perseverance and manages to be responsible, while calling the series fun.